sajadkoder/sajadkoder/README.md

 ## about

-i build production-ready systems — not just demos

-worked on ai platforms, real-time ml systems, and scalable backend apis
+build and worked on ai platforms, real-time ml systems, and scalable backend apis
 focused on backend architecture, ai integration, and systems that actually scale

 ---